04/16/2017 | 4 Ways Pests Could Sneak Into Your Business

 Like windows and doors, garage doors have a rubber weatherstrip on their bottoms.
 This rubber strip seals the garage when the door closes.
 The soft rubber prevents damage when the door impacts the floor.
 Along with protecting the door, the seal also protects the garage and the home from weather and pests.

 The seal created by the rubber strip fills in the gap between floor and garage door.
 This prevents wind and pests from sneaking under and getting into the garage.
-However, sometimes the strip wears down over time and with enough exposure.
+However, sometimes time and exposure wear down the strip.
 Tenacious pests may even chew through it.
 When gaps appear in a garage door’s weather stripping, rodents and other small pests may be able to crawl under the garage to get into the building.

 In Your Bag